lupyuen/lupyuen.github.io/src/rust7.md

 Task 0 stopping
 ```

 Check the Appendix for the __Tokio Async Demo__.
 That works beautifully on NuttX!
+(Pic below)

 - TODO: test_async

+TODO: Screenshot of Tokio Async Multi-Thread

 _But NuttX has POSIX Threads.
 Why use Async Functions?_